Home | About USIG | What's New | Events

 C. Value Added and Turnover Taxes

 The standard VAT rate is 19.6%.
-A reduced rate of 5.5% [20] is applied to certain goods and services, including medicine and pharmaceutical products, equipment for handicapped individuals, the provision of housing and food at elderly care facilities, and others relevant to NGOs (Article 279, Tax Code).
-The following activities are exempt from VAT:
+A reduced rate of 5.5% is applied to certain goods and services, including medicine and pharmaceutical products, equipment for handicapped individuals, the provision of housing and food at elderly care facilities, and others relevant to NPOs (Article 278-0 Bis Tax Code).
+[25] The following activities are exempt from VAT (BOI-TVA-CHAMP-30-10-20120912):

 D. Import Duties

-Certain goods imported by organizationswith “charitable or philanthropic organization” status granted by the French Customs Authorities are exempt from customs duties and taxes (Articles 43-47 and 51-57 Order of the Ministry of Finance, Economy and Industry of December 30, 1983).
+Certain goods imported by organizations with "charitable or philanthropic organization" status granted by the French Customs Authorities are exempt from customs duties and taxes (Article 50octies, Tax Code, Appendix IV).
 The goods that qualify include:

-• Basic necessities such as food, medicine, clothing and bed linens to be distributed free of charge;
+Basic necessities such as food, medicine, clothing, and bed linens distributed free of charge;

 Other categories of goods exempt from customs include:

-• Cultural goods listed in appendix II of EEC Regulation No. 918/83 imported by public utility organizations and others accredited by the customs authority; and
+Cultural goods listed in appendix I of European Council Directive imported by public utility organizations and others accredited by the customs authority; and

-• Imports by organizations accredited by the customs administration that provide education and assistance for the blind or handicapped (EEC Regulation No. 918/83).
+Imports by organizations accredited by the customs administration that provide education and assistance for the blind or handicapped (Article 48, European Council Directive No. 2009/132).

 Goods imported under these exemptions, with the exception of those destined for accredited organizations that provide education to the blind and handicapped, which are lent out, rented, or transferred will be subject to import duties.